 If you have a serious infestation or the baiting stations don’t work, the exterminator may use a liquid barrier.
 This is essentially a trench of insecticide around the perimeter of your home; any termites that approach will pass through the liquid and die.

-- Woodpiles off the ground to avoid attracting termites
+- Keep woodpiles off the ground

 How to find a termite inspector